andrico1234/personal-blog/content/blog/023-migrating-open-ui-site-from-gatsby-to-astro.md

 ![Some mostly non-constructive feedback](./images/023/blunt-feedback.png)

 Tucked away in this **blunt** feedback, this person raised a good point.
 The site didn’t feel quite as fast as our previous implementation.
 Sadly, the moment I reached out for them to join our fortnightly feedback call or offer suggestions for improvements they went radio silent.
+To be clear, this isn't an indication of the culture of the Open UI as a whole.
+In fact, many members of the group were active in QA and in offerring ideas and suggestions.

+Hearing such blunt feedback did make me wonder...

 Had I wasted my, and the group's, time?